 When the Disney Channel was getting ready to air The Movie, they had a viewer-voted countdown of the greatest episodes they'd already aired of the show, and "Emotion Sickness" ranked #1.
 Kim and Shego both get Moodulator chips on them that causes them to act according to the control unit's settings, causing some really awkward scenes with Ron and Drakken, respectively.
-The affections Kim shows towards Ron may seem entirely a result of the Moodinator, but it's certain that she does feel this way about him inside, and the chip just brought it out; this also notably helps setting up what happens between them in The Movie.
+The affection Kim shows towards Ron may seem entirely a result of the Moodinator, but it's certain that she does feel this way about him inside, and the chip just brought it out; this also notably helps setting up what happens between them in The Movie.

 Pre-K Ron and Pre-K Kim in "A Sitch In Time" were so adorable.

 Ron Stoppable discovers actuarial science (which calculates risk factors), and wants Kim to stop crimefighting (or pretty much anything that could be remotely dangerous) as their odds suggest they should have "been toast" years ago.
 Kim requests more of an explanation, and Ron tells Kim that he couldn't live with himself if he lost her.
 Awww.

 Ron: Look KP, I just want to keep you safe, because if you got hurt, itís too big a loss to compute.
 Kim: Thatís the most weirdly romantic thing youíve ever said to me.

 "A Very Possible Christmas" is from start to finish a Kim/Ron love story. note Some even believe that Kim's tearful "I don't know" in response to her mother's inquiry as to Ron's whereabouts was the first sign that her feelings for him were more than platonic.
 Heck, just throw in all Kim\Ron scenes, and there's quite a few more than you might first think.

 Ron (as the Fearless Ferret) pushed the balloon-mounted stink bomb away from the Fearless Ferret convention when Kim was incapacitated: